taxisuper/frontend/readme.md

 ### Step V: Using React to render the app

 React is a wildly popular frontend library by Facebook for creating graphical user interfaces.
 Hopefully you've got some experience with React before starting this workshop, but if that's not the case - fear not!
-React, when used with Redux, it pretty simple and can be learned pretty quickly.
+React, when used with Redux, is pretty simple and can be learned pretty quickly.

 We've created a separate document explaining the very basics of React, located [here](./react-intro.md).